ProfYaffle88/donkey-audit/README.md

 ## Content

+- Contains Parliamentary information licensed under the Open Parliament Licence v3.0.
+Provided through the [UK Parliament Members API](https://members-api.parliament.uk/index.html)
-- All content was written by [ProfYaffle88](https://github.com/users/ProfYaffle88)
+- All code was written by [ProfYaffle88](https://github.com/users/ProfYaffle88)
 - The format of this ReadMe.md was adapted from a docoument by [Iris Smok](https://github.com/Iris-Smok)
 - The header, footer and navbar were adapted from
 - Stack Overflow provided several solutions to multiple issues including alignment, positioning, and responsiveness.
 [Stack Overflow](https://stackoverflow.com/questions)